 AspenRidge Recovery Providing Dual Diagnosis Care

 AspenRidge Recovery has licensed clinicians that can provide evidence-based treatment for both mental health and substance use disorder at our Colorado addiction treatment center.
 We understand that everyone’s situation is different and that’s why we offer personalized treatment programs with different levels of support.
-Our extended-care treatment model works and 80% of alumni that complete our PHP and IOP program report being sober a year after they start treatment.
+Our extended-care treatment model works and 80% of alumni that complete our Day Program and 5-Day IOP program report being sober a year after they start treatment.
 We offer a wide range of services that treat a variety of substance addictions and co-occurring mental health disorders.

 We offer several outpatient addiction treatment programs where you or your loved one can work or stay connected to their home life while getting the help they need, Our admissions counselors will help find the right program for you in our initial assessment.
 Understanding individual needs are important in designing a proper treatment plan.
 AspenRidge Recovery offers a free assessment and further education to allow the most effective and efficient treatment process.